rehypejs/rehype-minify/readme.md

 <!--plugins-core end-->

-The following plugins are not included because they are potentially **dangerous**, can make sites slower in certain cases, or need extra configuration.
+The following plugins are not included in the preset as they are potentially **dangerous**, can make sites slower in certain cases, or need extra configuration.
-Read their readmes carefully before using:
+Read their readmes before using:

 <!--
   👉 **Note**: the following list is automatically generated.